Anantha002/RSS-Feed/README.md

 4) For requirement for description section, there are some stories which doesn't have description in XML itself, for these cases I made a default description as "No Description Availabe".

+5) For requirement for title section, there are some stories which doesn't have title in XML itself, for these cases I made a default description as "Unknown Title".

+6) For requirement for date section, there are some stories which doesn't have date in XML itself, for these cases I made a default description as "No Date Available".

-5) For some stories, the title name may extend more than one line.
+7) For some stories, the title name may extend more than one line.
 Since there is no requirement mentioned to ellipsis for title, I have displayed the complete title name, unlike for description where i have used ellipsis for content for than 3 lines.

-6) In the mockup image, there is no author name for mobile view.
+8) In the mockup image, there is no author name for mobile view.
 So I have assumed that the author name is not needed for mobile view and wrote the code to hide the author name for mobile view alone.

-7) In order to avoid CORS issue, I have written code to enable CORS with Proxy Configuration Settings (proxy.config.json file) in Angular.
+9) In order to avoid CORS issue, I have written code to enable CORS with Proxy Configuration Settings (proxy.config.json file) in Angular.